schae234/SweepR/README.md

 ###filter\_by\_individual
-Filters a Sweep object by individuals
+Filters a Sweep object by individuals.

 *Arguments:*
   - Sweep - Sweep object to filter